 The role of IT Ops teams is to solve internal as well as client needs by ensuring the infrastructure and operational environments supporting application deployments are in order.
 Application Performance Management therefore becomes extremely

 crucial in maintaining a continuous and smooth flow of operations.
-Given the size, scale, and efficiency of business operations, App Performance Monitoring tools can offer some invaluable benefits to manage business critical applications.
+Given the size, scale, and efficiency of business operations, Application Performance Monitoring services can offer some invaluable benefits to manage business critical applications.

 The bottom most layer of any software stack is the infrastructure layer.
 Monitoring CPU usage, load, memory, server uptime, etc. are some of the primary steps involved in infrastructure monitoring which is a part of application performance monitoring.
 Consider the following cases: